 Are you looking for a Zen space where you can retreat from the world and wash your cares away?
 Asian-themed pool landscaping with minimalist design and clean lines is an excellent option.
 If your lawn is your pride and joy, choose a simple pool surrounding that accents – rather than competes – with your flawless greenery.
 Free spirits will love a nature-inspired landscape complete with organically placed plants and stones, broken only by a few bubbling waterfalls.
 Homeowners looking to impart an exotic ambiance in their backyard can achieve a tropical feel with an earthen hardscape and an assortment of lush plants and palms.
 Take note of which pool themes inspire awe for you, and you’ll soon see trends in your preferences that will put you on the right track.

 You may also want to consider the type of furniture you’ll put around your pool to maximize your enjoyment when you’re not actually in the water.
 Maybe you want to kick up your feet and relax poolside with a book or cool beverage.
-If that sounds like an ideal afternoon, consider a chic chaise lounge or a luxury adirondack chair with a wide arm rest that’s big enough for a plate of food or your beverage of choice.
+If that sounds like an ideal afternoon, consider a chic chaise lounge or a luxury Adirondack chair with a wide arm rest that’s big enough for a plate of food or your beverage of choice.
 If you have little kids at home, you may want to consider some less-expensive more durable options, like patio chairs.
-For more ideas and inspiration, check out our guide to how to pick the perfect poolside furniture.

 One other thing to consider when planning your pool design is the time of day when you will use your backyard.
 While pool lights supply a softly glowing ambience, if you plan to host nighttime events, it’s always a good idea to supplement them with additional sources in the surrounding landscape.
 Not only will this offer an added element of safety for your guests, but lighting allows you to tastefully showcase your pool décor all day and all night.